percona/pmm-doc/docs/dbaas/setting-up.md

     minikube start --cpus=16 --memory=32G
     ```

-2. Get your kubeconfig details from `minikube`.
-(You need these to register your Kubernetes cluster with PMM Server):
+2. Obtain a `Kubeconfig` for your minikube cluster and register it in PMM to make it functional.

     ```sh
     minikube kubectl -- config view --flatten --minify
     ```

-    !!! note alert alert-primary ""
-        You will need to copy this output to your clipboard and continue with [adding a Kubernetes cluster to PMM](../dbaas/get-started.md#add-a-kubernetes-cluster).
+Take this output and copy it to your clipboard.
+Then, proceed to [add a Kubernetes cluster to PMM](../dbaas/get-started.md#add-a-kubernetes-cluster).

 ### Amazon AWS EKS